Reserves how-to (for faculty)

 2. Locate and bring the book(s) to the Reserve Desk on the first floor of the library.

-3. The staff member will ask you to complete a form or you may print and complete it in advance (.doc).
+3. The staff member will ask you to complete a form with course and item information.

 Books are given a 3-hour loan period, unless another loan period (1 day, 3 days, or 1 week) is arranged.
 CDs and DVDs may also be put on Reserve.